shiomiyan/hn/README.md

 - [x] Checkout the article title branch.
 - [ ] Open with Vim.
 - [ ] Start a local server in the background while editing.
+- [ ] Env values support for create new post everywhere